a

 Have I not drunk Soma?”

-These expressions of immortality and sovereignty, of divine wisdom and knowledge of good and evil were perchance the reasons why in the next great Hindu theological text, the Bhagavad Ghita, the yoga art to escape the human condition was said by the god Krishna to be solely accessible to the Brahmin and the Warrior Classes.
-The masses of the people were never meant to escape their miserable situation in life, for ever never in an unending rebirth!
+These expressions of immortality and sovereignty, of divine wisdom and knowledge of good and evil were perchance the reasons why in the next great Hindu theological text, the Bhagavad Ghita, soma had been discarded and the yoga art to escape the human condition was taught by the god Krishna.
+Yoga, according to Krishna, should be accessible only to the Brahmin and the Warrior Classes.
+The masses of the people were never meant to escape their miserable situation in life, but suffer forever unending rebirth!

-Soma had become a thing of the past, something that should be forgotten.
+Soma - the Food of Life of ancient India - had become a thing of the past, something to be forgotten.

 The Downfall of Sumer